Polishing Precious and Common Opal

 We polished some fluorescent opal from Virgin Valley Mines near Denio, Nevada.
 It has a nice cream body color in normal light and a strong green glow under short-wave ultraviolet light.
 Some pieces of mossy opal were also highly fluorescent.
 More about fluorescent opal.

 Opal is soft (about 5.5 on the Mohs scale).
-If you don't have enough for a full load, consider tumbling it with man-made glass or obsidian.
-These have a hardness similar to opal's and will round at the same rate.
-If you tumble with quartz, expect the opal to round, while sharp edges of the much harder quartz are still there to gouge the opal!
-Ouch!
-We usually use ceramic cylinders because they improve the tumbling action, they don't break and they have blunt edges.
+If you don't have enough for a full load, consider tumbling it with pieces of obsidian that are about the same size and shape.
+(Know about how obsidian produces gas before you start).
+Obsidian has a Moh's Hardness similar to opal's and will round at the same rate.
+We usually use small broken-in ceramic cylinders because they improve the tumbling action, they don't break and they have blunt edges.

 5) Keep an Eye on the Progress